 COBRA continuation coverage is a temporary continuation of coverage that generally lasts for 18 months due to employment termination or reduction of hours of work.
 Certain qualifying events, or a second qualifying event during the initial period of coverage, may permit a beneficiary to receive a maximum of 36 months of coverage.

 There are also ways in which this 18-month period of COBRA continuation coverage can be extended:

-Disability extension of 18-month period of continuation coverage

-If you or anyone in your family covered under the Plan is determined by the Social Security to be disabled and you notify the Plan Administrator (Department of Administrative Services-HRE) within the 60 days of enrolling for COBRA, you and your entire family may be entitled to get up to an additional 11 months of COBRA continuation coverage, for a total maximum of 29 months.
-The disability would have to have started at some time before the 60th day of COBRA continuation coverage and must last at least until the end of the 18-month period of continuation coverage.

-Second qualifying event extension of 18-month period of continuation coverage
+- Disability extension of 18-month period of continuation coverage - If you or anyone in your family covered under the Plan is determined by the Social Security to be disabled and you notify the Plan Administrator (Department of Administrative Services-HRE) in a timely fashion, you and your entire family may be entitled to get up to an additional 11 months of COBRA continuation coverage, for a total maximum of 29 months.
+The disability would have to have started at some time before the 60th day of COBRA continuation coverage and must last at least until the end of the 18-month period of continuation coverage. - Second qualifying event extension of 18-month period of continuation coverage

 If your family experiences another qualifying event while receiving 18 months of COBRA continuation coverage, the spouse and dependent children in your family can get up to 18 additional months of COBRA continuation coverage, for a maximum of 36 months, if the Plan is properly notified about the second qualifying event.
-This extension may be available to the spouse and any dependent children receiving continuation coverage if the employee or former employee dies, becomes entitled to Medicare benefits
+This extension may be available to the spouse and any dependent children receiving continuation coverage if the employee or former employee dies, becomes entitled to Medicare benefits (under Part A, Part B, or both), gets divorced or legally separated, or if the dependent child stops being eligible under the Plan as a dependent child.
+This extension is only available if the second qualifying event would have caused the spouse or dependent child to lose coverage under the Plan had the first qualifying event not occurred.